kosvi/Santas_own_CRM/Docs/guide.md

 To enter users screen, use the [menu](#menu).

 List of all users is automatically downloaded from the server if you have correct priviledges.
 You can click the users row to display full information of the user.
 From users profile, an administrator with correct priviledges can also enable/disable a user and also change users password.
+Adding user to a group is also possible here if user has correct priviledges.

 New users can be added using the form above the user list.
 Form is only displayed if user has write-access to users.